‘Bold And The Beautiful’ Spoilers: Katie Rethinks Bill’s Proposal

 However, Bill messed up the proposal.
 He was pragmatic in his approach.
-Yes, they are friends and are wonderful parents to Will, but there was no passion involved when Bill asked Katie to marry him.
+Yes, they are friends — and are wonderful parents to Will — but there was no passion involved when Bill asked Katie to marry him.
 Katie wasn’t about to make the same mistake again.
 B&B viewers know that her marriage to Thorne Forrester (Ingo Rademacher) was just annulled.
-They also got married for Will’s sake, even though at the time of their nuptials Thorne swore that he was marrying Katie for the right reasons.
-Katie refused Bill’s proposal and the publishing tycoon’s ego was bruised.
-He ran into Shauna Fulton (Denise Richards) at Il Giardino and the two shared a drink, unbeknown to Katie.
+They also got married for Will’s sake, even though at the time of their nuptials, Thorne swore that he was marrying Katie for the right reasons.

+Katie refused Bill’s proposal, and the publishing tycoon’s ego was bruised.
+He ran into Shauna Fulton (Denise Richards) at Il Giardino, and the two shared a drink, unbeknown to Katie.

 The Bold and the Beautiful spoilers tease that Katie turns to her sisters.
 Brooke (Katherine Kelly Lang) and Donna Logan (Jennifer Gareis) will give her some advice about the situation she finds herself in.
 Katie says that she doesn’t want to risk getting hurt again.
-Donna, for one, firmly believes that Dollar Bill has changed and wants Katie to trust him again.
-Katie admits that she loves him and that she is scared.
-After all, she has been married twice to the man and both times he disappointed her.
+Donna, for one, firmly believes that Dollar Bill has changed — and wants Katie to trust him again.
+Katie admits that she loves him, and that she is scared.
+After all, she has been married twice to the man, and both times he disappointed her.
 She decides that she needs to give Bill a chance.

-Katie will try to find Bill to tell him that she changed her mind.
+Katie will try to find Bill, to tell him that she changed her mind.
 The Bold and the Beautiful spoilers indicate that she will use the family tracker app to pinpoint his location.
-She heads over to Il Giardino only to find him with Shauna.
-Katie sees him touching Shauna while they say goodbye at the restaurant.
+She heads over to Il Giardino, only to find him with Shauna.
+Katie sees him touching Shauna while they part ways at the restaurant.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.